merenlab/merenlab.org/data/micr-obs-future/index.md

 In order to use anvio (which does not like special characters in the deflines of FASTA files) and in order to be able to tell which reference genome is which as we proceed with this analysis, we are simplifying the deflines using anvi'o's `anvi-script-reformat-fasta` program with the flags `--prefix` (for the name of the reference genome) and `--simplify-names` (removing any special characters and simplifying the names), as well as the `--report-file` which will show the mapping from input fasta file name to output fasta file name.
 In the last step we are concatenating all fasta files with the reformatted deflines into a single `all_fasta.fa`.

-do this in the dir in which the fasta files are
+Make sure to do this in the directory in which the fasta files are.
 ```
 # assuming each .fa file is named according to genome name